The Keystone Family Alliance Team

 Dedication. compassion. leading the movement in PA.

-Vince and his wife, Beth, have 3 biological children and 3 adopted children ages 6 through 24.
-They have fostered more than 20 children since 2009, been instrumental in starting sponsorship programs for 4 schools in Africa, and founded the Centre County Orphan Care Alliance in 2008.
+Vince and his wife, Beth, have 3 biological children and 3 adopted children ages 9 through 27.
+They have fostered more than 25 children since 2009, been instrumental in starting sponsorship programs for 4 schools in Africa, and founded the Centre County Orphan Care Alliance in 2008.
 Vince has a degree in Animal Science from Penn State University.
 After college, he worked as a herdsman for a registered Angus farm in York, PA before going into full-time ministry in 1997.
 He has served as a pastor for 24 years.
 Vince is an advocate for kids from hard places.
-He has a strong desire to bring Pennsylvania's churches together to tackle the needs of the Fatherless locally and globally.
-Under his leadership, Keystone Family Alliance has expanded from just Centre County to ten counties in one year, with the vision of expanding to all 67 counties in Pennsylvania.
+He has a strong desire to bring Pennsylvania's churches together to tackle the needs of orphans and vulnerable children locally and globally.
+Under his leadership, Keystone Family Alliance has expanded from just Centre County to 12 counties, with the vision of expanding to all 67 counties in Pennsylvania.
 The Smith family lives in Millheim, PA with their beef cows, sheep, chickens, dogs, cats, and rabbits.

 Stacy and his wife, Kim, have a heart for adoption.
 They added 6 children (to their 3 "originals") to their family between January 2010 and September 2015.
 That makes nine children.
 They believe that life is best lived as a team, and they have a full roster!
 They're pretty sure that anymore additions will be grandbabies.
 They welcomed their first grandson back in September 2022, and it's been fabulous!